 Wells Fargo Cash Wise Visa® Credit Card.
-One of our favorite things about this card is the 0% intro APR for 12 months on purchases and balance transfers, that combined with the 1.8% cash rewards when you make any purchases during the same period on Android PayTM or Apple PayTM mobile wallet make this a great card for balance transfers.
-After that introductory period is over, you'll need to pay a 13.49% - 25.49% variable APR for purchases and balance transfers (balance transfer fees apply).
-You'll earn $150 cash rewards bonus after you spend $1,000 within the first 3 months your account is open.
+One of our favorite things about this card is the 0% intro APR for 12 months on purchases and balance transfers which makes this a great card for balance transfers.
+After that introductory period is over, you'll need to pay a 13.74% - 25.74% variable APR for purchases and balance transfers (balance transfer fees apply).
+You can also earn 1.8% cash rewards when you make any purchases on Android PayTM or Apple Pay® mobile wallet in the first 12 months of being a card holder.
+As a welcome offer you can earn $150 cash rewards bonus after you spend $1,000 within the first 3 months your account is open.
 Earn unlimited 1.5% cash rewards on the purchases you make every day.
-This card has $0 annual fee.
+This card has a $0 annual fee.

 Balance Transfer Credit Cards As A Weapon Against Debt